phaserjs/phaser/README.md

 * RandomDataGenerator.integerInRange uses a new method of rounding the value to an integer to avoid distribution probability issues (thanks PhaserFan)
 * Updated the Device little / big endianess check.
 * Time has been updated so that physicsElapsed can never be zero (falls back to 1/60), also fixes p2 elapsed time bug (thanks @georgiee, fix #758)
+* Input and Pointer now use the new ArrayList instead of a LinkedList, which resolve list item removable during callback issues.
+* Input.reset no longer resets every interactive item it knows of, because they are removed during the destroy phase and can now persist between States if needed.

 ### New Features